 The prequel saga also looked to expand the ranks of the Jedi, with some great results.
 The most notable new introduction was Mace Windu, the first black Jedi on screen, portrayed by Samuel L Jackson.
 Well-served by the writing, Jackson got more than his fair share of chances to shine, experiencing everything from Jedi Council scene-stealing to great battle scenes, as well as standing up to evil Anakin, fighting the Emperor and ultimately getting his arm chopped off – thus continuing a classic onscreen tradition.

 Sadly, for every Mace Windu there were at least five Kit Fistos – cool ideas forced to exist as underdeveloped background characters, or live out their best plots in cartoon form.
 Thankfully, The Battle of Geonosis, one the few redeeming features of Attack Of The Clones, gave all the Jedi a chance to show off their skills.
-Opportunities for Jedi to work as a team and show off their abilities are a sure-fire recipe for great entertainment, and this writer is grateful that he got to see it, despite the undeniable flaws elsewhere in the film.
+Opportunities for Jedi to work as a team and show off their abilities are a sure-fire recipe for great entertainment, and this writer is grateful that he got to see it, despite the undeniable flaws elsewhere in the movie.